A BluesWax Reprint

 turn me onto obscure, inspiring Blues songs and artists.
 We recorded

-time were newer and more radical than iPods are now.
-I’d take
+the time were newer and more radical than iPods are now.
+I’d

-these on the road with me and learn licks that would make Muddy
+take these on the road with me and learn licks that would make

-turn around and look at me with his mouth open – thanks, Tom,
+Muddy turn around and look at me with his mouth open – thanks,

-from both of us.
-I probably still have those cassettes at home somewhere,
+Tom, from both of us.
+I probably still have those cassettes at

-and you can still hear their ghosts when I play today.
-For Tom,
+home somewhere, and you can still hear their ghosts when I play

-all that great music that he pursued and studied, filtered through
+today.
+For Tom, all that great music that he pursued and studied,

-his discerning ears and talent for absorbing and interpreting, made
+filtered through his discerning ears and talent for absorbing

-him a musical monster back then.
-Thirty years later, he’s
+and interpreting, made him a musical monster back then.
+Thirty

 By 1978, Powerhouse had broken up and Tom had moved back to the